-Lemon juice is a natural preventative of fleas and can be used in several ways to keep them off of your pet.
-For this mixture, you will need 4 slices of fresh lemon, 1 tablespoon salt, and 6 cups of water.
+Lemon juice repels fleas and can be used in several ways to keep them off of your pet.
+For this mixture, you will need 4 slices of fresh lemon, 1 tablespoon of salt, and 6 cups of water.
 Heat the water until boiling, then add the salt and fresh lemon.
 Boil for two minutes and then remove from the heat.
-Let the mixture steep for a full day (24 hours), then apply to your dog’s fur after shampooing and washing him.
+Let the mixture steep for a full day (24 hours), then apply to your dog’s fur after shampooing and washing them.
 This mixture can be applied daily.

-For more information on homemade shampoos, please see this article on akc.org.
+For more information on homemade shampoos, please see this article from the American Kennel Club.

 It’s important to speak with your veterinarian before using essential oils in your home or on your pets to determine safe plants, brands, and concentrations.
 If you have a cat in your home, ensure that any oils you use on your dog aren’t toxic to cats.
 Essential oils should also never be ingested by your pet, never be applied directly in a concentrated form, and should not be used on pregnant animals unless directed by a veterinarian.

-Lavender – The aroma is known to keep both fleas and ticks away, in addition to preventing tick eggs from hatching.
-Adding 5-10 drops to your dog’s shampoo can help to sooth irritated skin and prevent infection.
+Lavender– The aroma is known to keep both fleas and ticks away, in addition to preventing tick eggs from hatching.
+Adding 5-10 drops to your dog’s shampoo can help to soothe irritated skin and prevent infection.

-Rosemary – Rosemary oil acts as a flea repellant and can help heal flea bites.
-Add 5-8 drops to your dog’s shampoo to keep fleas off of him.
+Rosemary– Rosemary oil acts as a flea repellant and can help heal flea bites.
+Add 5-8 drops to your dog’s shampoo to keep fleas off of them.

 Using a natural method of prevention can help to reduce the population of fleas and ticks in your home and yard, without causing a negative impact on the environment.
 With these added measures to keep your dog free of annoying pests, the two of you can spend more time enjoying the outdoors!